Do you think of yourself as a brand?

 The key to branding is to keep it simple.
 You need to make it easy for people to make sense of you.

-We call this the ‘know, like and trust’ factor.
+In marketing terms this is the ‘know, like and trust’ factor.

 What they want is something simple.